RESEARCH STARTER

 After gaining independence following the dissolution of the Soviet Union in 1991, the countries within the Caucasus have sought to carve out their own identities and navigate their complex geopolitical landscape.
 The unique combination of diverse cultures, languages, and historical significance makes the Caucasus a region of great interest for both scholars and travelers alike.

 The Caucasus, sometimes called Caucasia, is a vast isthmus that connects Eastern Europe and Western Asia.
 Best known for its extensive mountain chains, the Greater and Lesser Caucasus, the region features great diversity of climate, wildlife, and natural resources.
 Human cultures in the area also vary extensively, with more than fifty ethnic groups within four major countries occupying the region.
 Throughout history, many imperialist powers have claimed control of the Caucasus.
-Today, however, most of the nations in the region are independent.
+By the twenty-first century, however, most of the nations in the region were independent.

 Geography and Wildlife